jig1314/SupplyChain/README.md

 * Implementing transactions that span multiple services is much harder.
 (The next pattern address this concern)

 ### Saga pattern (Choreography-based)
+To answer the issue of data consistency and implementing transactions that span services, the decision was made to use the Saga design pattern.
+This means each business transaction that involves mulitple services is a saga.
+A saga is a sequence of local transactions.
+There are different types of sagas, this application uses choreography-based sagas meaning when one service updates data it publishes a message which triggers other services to perfom transactions (Microservices pattern: Sagas).
+See example below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10623036/181138089-bfb35c8f-24c4-4bf0-aced-162f422f2b97.png">
 </p>

+As meantioned the benefits of this pattern is that it enables an application to maintain data consistency across multiple services without using distributed transactions (Microservices pattern: Sagas).
+But, the consequences is that it increases the development complexity.

 #### Transactional outbox pattern
+In order to reliably and atomically update a services database and publish messages/events, the decision was made to use the transactional outbox design pattern.
+This means a service inserts messages into an "outbox" table during a local transaction.
+A seperate message relay process published the messages that are in the database to a message broker/bus (Microservices pattern: Transactional outbox).
+See example below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10623036/181138104-a9cf264e-7f3a-47c0-abdb-949e9f20183c.png">
 </p>

+The benefits of this pattern are:
+* Messages are guaranteed to be sent if and only if the database transaction commits
+* Messages are sent to the message broker in the order they were sent by the application (Microservices pattern: Transactional outbox)

+The consequences of this pattern are:
+* Increase in development complexity
+  * Developers have to remember to publish the messages after database transactions

 ## Supply Chain Management Application Architecture